<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=4768124&amp;fmt=gif">

 What about the ODA X9?
 Should I Choose the ODA X9 or ODA X10?

 The new core conditions only apply to the ODA X10 and the ODA X9 is still available, so should you choose that?
-Well, it will depend if you value speed or storage.
+Well, it will depend on whether you value speed or storage.

 • Speed, X10 Wins: The X10 features the AMD Epyc processor that is supposed to be more powerful than the X9-2.
 As having fewer cores running at higher processor speeds is better when using SE2, the X10 has the advantage.